 Caffeine supplementation is normally recommended to be kept under 400mg/day.
 It is also ideal to keep it atlas 6 hours away from bedtime.

 Do detox teas really work?
-Yes high quality ones can work well.
-Many cleanse teas also contain some levels of laxatives, usually the herb senna to keep things ‘moving’.
+Yes, high-quality detox teas can work well.
+Many detox teas also contain some levels of laxatives, usually the herb senna to keep things ‘moving’.

 What does detox tea do to the body?
-Most tea recommended for detox contains herbs that nourish the liver, an organ responsible for clearing toxins from your body.
-Tea for detox assist your body to get rid of toxic waste which helps to improve digestive system, detoxify and cleanse the body, help you to reach your health/weight loss goals.
+Most teas recommended for detox contains herbs that nourish the liver, an organ responsible for clearing toxins from your body.
+Tea for detox assists your body to get rid of toxic waste which helps to improve the digestive system, detoxify and cleanse the body, help you to reach your health/weight loss goals.

 What should I drink for glowing skin in the morning?
 Start your day with a glass of hot water with lemon and honey.
 Hot water is known to help flush out toxins and when combined with lemon and honey, it’s enriched with antioxidants that help skin glow while giving you a Vitamin C boost.